bmorri13/homelab/README.md

 18. In the same window, click on Auth Tokens > Add Token > On the right hand side click `Generate`, add a Description such as `Sample HEC Logs`, and then hit `Save`.

-19. At the top right, click Commit and enter in a message such as `Enabling Splunk HEC source.`.
+19. At the top right, click Commit and enter a message such as `Enabling Splunk HEC source.`.
 Then on the right hand side click `Commit & Deploy`
 > NOTE: A common theme with Cribl will be to always validate you have done the `Commit & Deploy` as that is what will make your changes 'active'.

 20. At the top left, click Data > Destinations > Elasticsearch.
 On the top right, click `Add Destination` and then fill out the New Destination pane with infomration such as: